ansys/pyprimemesh/doc/source/user_guide/connections.rst

     n_multi_edges :  0
     n_duplicate_faces :  0

-And connect face zonelets in the model:
+Connect face zonelets in the model.

 .. note::
     Only triangular faces are supported.